IPS-Eye-White

 "A new commandment I give to you, that you love one another, even as I have loved you, that you also love one another.
 "By this all men will know that you are My disciples, if you have love for one another."
 (John 13:34-35 NASB)

-There are numerous signs of a true believer sprinkled throughout the New Testament such as keeping God's commandments (1 John 2:4), Abstaining from wickedness (2 Timothy 2:19), Demonstrating "the fruit of the Spirit (Galatians 5:19-24), Practicing Good works (James 2:14), Continuing in His word (John 8:31), Not practicing sin (1 John 3:9), Not loving the world (1 John 2:15)
+There are numerous signs of a true believer sprinkled throughout the New Testament.
+For example, keeping God's commandments (1 John 2:4), Abstaining from wickedness (2 Timothy 2:19), Demonstrating "the fruit of the Spirit (Galatians 5:19-24), Practicing Good works (James 2:14), Continuing in His word (John 8:31), Not practicing sin (1 John 3:9), Not loving the world (1 John 2:15)

 However, I cannot find a single verse that says anything about a genuine believer being identified by their "church family".

-Note that Ephesians 5:25 uses the Greek word ekklesia
+Note the use of the Greek word ekklesia

 For Details See The Church - Then and Now Part I